sailscastshq/docs.sailscasts.com/docs/pellicule/nuxt.md

 3. The `/pellicule` page (injected by the module) loads `AppDemo.vue` from your `app/videos/` directory
 4. The page sets up Pellicule's frame injection (`useFrame`, `useVideoConfig`) and signals readiness
 5. Playwright screenshots each frame, advancing the frame counter between shots
-6. Frames are encoded to MP4 with FFmpeg
+6. Frames are encoded with FFmpeg into the selected output format (`mp4` by default)